 We are excited to announce that all InSight 360 workshops will now be going ahead as planned, with additional COVID-19 safety precautions.
-For the updated schedule of workshops in Alberta, visit our ‘About’ page and stay tuned for more details!
+For the updated schedule of workshops in Saskatchewan, visit our ‘About’ page and stay tuned for more details!

 The 4 stories below explore real issues and challenges faced by communities across the globe through the lens of one person’s life.
 If you have visited, or plan to visit, one of the Insight 360 Video Experience installments, click here to find more information about the experience and the stories.

 Clouds Over Sidra

 Producers: Samantha Storr, Patrick Milling Smith,

 Producing Organizations: United Nations, Vrse

 Clouds Over Sidra tells the story of Sidra, a 12 year old girl from Syria who lives in the Zaatari refugee camp in Jordan.
 The video explores her life experiences: her attendance at school, the food she eats, how her family lives, her perspective of men and other children, her perspective of the camp she lives in, and her desire to return home.

 To learn more about Sidra’s story, find the video information sheet here.

 The workshop links themes such as education, refugee experiences, gender dynamics, and stereotypes.
 The workshop also provides students with the opportunity to engage with Sustainable Development Goal #5 (Gender Equality).